Are you an empath? Don’t know what to do when you feel drained?

 As empaths, we have the unique ability to get stuck in depression caused by unruly environments.

-The reason this is, is because as empaths we are able to internalize other peoples feelings as if they were our own.
+The reason is, as empaths we are able to internalize other people’s feelings as if they were our own and at times that make us feel drained.

 We literally feel what makes our loved ones happy, and even worse we feel what makes them angry and upset.